cloudsmith-io/cloudsmith-cli/CONTRIBUTING.md

 ## Releasing

-To make a new release for `cloudsmith-cli` follow the procedure for virtualenv setup then:
+To make a new release for `cloudsmith-cli`:

 ```
 $ bumpversion <major|minor|revision>
 ```

 A tag will automatically created along with the version bump commit.

+Please ensure that [CHANGELOG.md](./CHANGELOG.md) is updated appropriately with each release.

 ## Need Help?